Sovereign-Labs/sovereign-sdk/module-system/RPC_WALKTHROUGH.md

 1. Annotate you modules with `rpc_gen` and `rpc_method`.
 2. Annotate your `native` [`StateTransitionRunner`](../rollup-interface/src/state_machine/stf.rs) with the `expose_rpc` macro.
-3. Implement the `RpcRunner` trait on your `StateTransitionRunner`
+3. Implement the `RpcRunner` trait on your `StateTransitionRunner`.
 4. Import and call `get_rpc_methods` in your full node implementation.
-5. Configure and start your RPC server in your full node implementation
+5. Configure and start your RPC server in your full node implementation.

 ### Step 1: Generate an RPC Server for your Module